gongonpower/glusterfs-swarm/README.md

 ```

 ## How to unmount the share directory (e.g. /datavol)
+By default, when the middle-man mount volume container (gfsm1, gfsm2, gfsm3) is stopped, the mount volume is also unmounted automatically.
+But if unmount action is failed, we can unmount it manually.
+The steps are as below:

 At the desired node, stop the middle man container and then issue umount command.

 e.g. at node1